-- Write the agenda for the session on a flipchart paper and post it on the wall.
+• Write the agenda for the session on a flipchart paper and post it on the wall.

-- Activity 5.2: Exploring Pleasure

-- Activity 5.3: Media & Us
+- Activity 5.2: Media & Us - Activity 5.3: Closing Circle

-- Activity 5.4: Sexually Explicit Media

-- Activity 5.5: Closing Circle

-Welcome to Session 5 of the program.
+Welcome to Session 5A of the program.
 Thank you all for your participation in the last session.
 It's great to see you all again.

-- a) Last session, we went over how power shows up in relationships.
-What are a few ways that power can be used in negative ways in a relationship? - b) Anyone want to share a dealmaker (green flag) or dealbreaker (red flag) for you in a relationship? - Share a personal highlight from the last session that you as the facilitator really enjoyed. - Answer any questions that were submitted at the end of Session 4.
+a) Last session, we went over how power shows up in relationships.
+What are a few ways that power can be used in negative ways in a relationship?

+Share a personal highlight from the last session that you as the facilitator really enjoyed.